Linear programming on the Stiefel manifold: Sufficient global optimality conditions based on local information

-Regrading \eqref{eq:LP_s} as a nonlinear programming problem in terms of the vector variables in $\R^{np}$, based on the standard first- and second-order necessary optimality conditions, we easily derive the following result. \begin{lemma} Assume $p(p+1)/2+1\le n-k$.
+Considering \eqref{eq:LP_s} as an NLP problem in terms of the vector variable in $\R^{np}$, we obtain that, under certain assumptions, the standard first- and second-order necessary optimality conditions are sufficient for the global minimizer.
+The proof is presented in the Appendix. \begin{lemma} Assume $p(p+1)/2+1\le n-k$.
 Let $X^*\in E_{n,p,k}$ satisfy LICQ, and the standard first- and second-order necessary optimality conditions.
-Then $X^*$ is a global minimizer of \eqref{eq:LP_s}. \end{lemma} \begin{proof} Under the assumptions, there exists $\lambda_i\in\R$ for $i=1, \cdots, k$ and $\Lambda\in\S^{p}$ such that the KKT condition \eqref{eq:kktY10}-\eqref{eq:kktY02} holds.
-Let
+Then $X^*$ is a global minimizer of \eqref{eq:LP_s}. \end{lemma}